Tag Archives: The Great American Contraction

 GUEST POST from Art Inteligencia

 We are currently operating an analog economy in a digital world.
-As an innovation strategist, I often talk about Braden Kelley’s “FutureHacking” — the art of getting to the future first.
+As innovation strategists, I often talk about Braden Kelley’s “FutureHacking” — the art of getting to the future first.
 But sometimes, the future arrives before we have even unpacked our bags.
 The recent discourse around The Great American Contraction has illuminated a structural fault line in our society that we can no longer ignore.
 It is what I call the Tax Trap.

 This isn’t just an economic glitch; it is a design failure of our entire social contract.
 We have built a civilization where human survival is tethered to labor, and government solvency is tethered to taxing that labor.
 As we sprint toward a post-labor economy fueled by Artificial Intelligence and robotics, we are effectively sawing off the branch we are sitting on.